hexchat/documentation/addons.rst

 Sysinfo
 -------

 Prints out basic system information on both Windows and Unix.
-You can either activate in *Window -> Display System Info* or type:
+You can either activate in :menuselection:`Window --> Display System Info` or type:

 :command:`/sysinfo`